Are you looking for the perfect picnic areas in Asheville, NC? As locals, these are the best Asheville picnic spots, the Blue Ridge Parkway included.

-Imagine grazing with the cows on top of a mountain with 360-degree views or eating grapes while watching the birds.
-What about sitting on a rock with your sweetie and a cascading waterfall while having lunch at one of the filming locations for The Last Of The Mohicans?
+How about those romantic picnic spots in Asheville including sitting on a rock with your sweetheart at a cascading waterfall while having lunch at one of the filming locations for The Last Of The Mohicans?

 Best Picnic Areas In Asheville, NC

-While you will need a permit for your dogs, residents will spread out along the lake with books and friends.
-Find reprieve from the heat in the shade of a tree or sit on a bench.
+While you will need a permit for your dogs, residents spread out along the lake with books and friends.
+There’s even a Free Little Library along the lake.

 Beaver Lake is located at 1056 Merrimon Ave.
 Asheville, NC 28804.
 Find multiple parking lots at the Bird Sanctuary and around the lake.
 There are no restrooms here.

-Located close to Beaver Lake in North Asheville at the UNC – Asheville campus, the Botanical Gardens At Asheville are literally designed for picnicking.
+Located close to Beaver Lake in North Asheville at the UNC – Asheville campus, the Botanical Gardens At Asheville is literally designed for picnicking.

 Address: 151 W T. Weaver Boulevard, Asheville, NC 28804.
 Check their hours and ground rules here.

 Enjoy picnic tables, benches, river observation decks, public restrooms, and a gazebo.
 In the summer, watch as giddy tubers float down the river.

 French Broad River Park is located at 508 Riverview Dr, Asheville, NC 28806 with parking lots here and at Carrier Park.

 If you are looking to picnic in Asheville at one of its most iconic homes, head to Biltmore Estate.

 For Asheville picnics, Bass Pond — with its gazebo and bridge — is also gorgeous.
-Next to Bass Pond, don’t miss Biltmore’s waterfall.
+Next to Bass Pond, don’t miss Biltmore’s “waterfall.”

 5. Pack Square

-However, you may want to grab food or donuts to go from a restaurant, cafe, or food truck and head to historic Pack Square.
+However, you may wish to grab food or donuts to-go from a restaurant, cafe, or food truck and head to historic Pack Square.

 Pack Square is located at 80 Court Plaza, Asheville, NC 28801.